MileHacker Logo

 • Older infrastructure may present difficulties.

-• Road conditions can impact movement.
+• Road conditions may affect movement.

-• Check specific site accessibility before you go to.
+• Check specific site accessibility before visiting.

 Planning Considerations